IoTThinks/EasySkyMesh/README.md

 - Security & Rescue: Establish mesh communication channels in emergency situations or areas without mobile coverage.

 ## Professional Services:
-* For project works, you may contact us [HERE](https://iotthinks.com/contact-us/).
+* For project works, you may [contact us](https://iotthinks.com/contact-us/).

 ## Community Support
-* If you want to support us or want custom firmware or get your bug fixed, visit [HERE](https://github.com/sponsors/IoTThinks).
+* If you want to support us or want custom firmware or get your bug fixed, [sponsor us](https://github.com/sponsors/IoTThinks).